 Lets see the fundamentals.
 The Nikah in Islam is a simple ceremony in which a man and woman declare their oral commitment to each other as husband and wife.
 It is a “contract” to which both must consent and it is regarded as an act of worship (ibadah).

-Islamic Nikah Ceremony (Marriage) Rules for Muslims:
+Islamic Nikah Rules for Muslims:

 There is the Al-Ijab wal-Qubul (offer and acceptance) only, where the Wali (woman’s guardian in marriage) offers the bride to the groom, who then accepts.